Hello and welcome to my website;

 - Contact information (a website without proper contact information looks suspicious)

-- NiceCash Social media presence (since this supposed to be the #1 Influencer)
+- NiceCash Social media presence (since this is supposed to be the #1 Influencer)

 - And other interesting stuff as well

 Let’s take a look at what is this NiceCash site about.

-Please note, I am not a member or an affiliate for NiceCash.
+Please note, I am not a member or an affiliate of NiceCash.
 This review is based on research and information available online in the public domain.
-Any recommendation and conclusions are only opinions and may not apply to all persons or situations.
+Any recommendations and conclusions are only opinions and may not apply to all persons or situations.